Dayabumi Complex

 The Dayabumi Complex (Kompleks Dayabumi) is a major landmark in Kuala Lumpur, Malaysia.
 It houses several commercial facilities and is one of the earliest skyscrapers in the city.
+It was officially opened and launched on 5 May 1984 by the fourth prime minister of Malaysia, Tun Dr. Mahathir Mohamad.

 History

-Previously, it was a site of Malayan Railway workshops and depots from the 1900s until 1981.
+The complex was originally a site of Malayan Railway workshops and depots from the 1900s until 1981.
+Developed by the Urban Development Authority as part of the Kuala Lumpur comprehensive urban renewal programme, the 53-hectare complex initially cost RM 200 million to build.
+The tower block in the complex was planned to be 60 storey high.
+Several surrounding roads were realigned.
+The current name was used in 1979.

 Construction began on 14 February 1982.
 Central Market, which is near the banks of Klang River avoided demolition during Dayabumi Complex's construction.
 The building was completed in February 1984.
 It was owned by Urban Development Authority of Malaysia (UDA).

+Kuala Lumpur Commodity Exchange moved to the complex in June 1984.
+Petronas moved to the building in the same year after occupying various buildings in the city centre.

+The Post Office building was opened on 30 October 1984.

-However, in the year 2005, the building was taken over by the KLCC Properties Holdings Berhad (KLCCP), a member of Petronas Group.
+In 2005, the building was taken over by the KLCC Properties Holdings Berhad (KLCCP), a member of Petronas Group.